Best AR-15 Red Dot Sights 2023

 Red Dot Sight Reticle Options

-Red dot sights have many different reticles, and most of the time, which one is best is a personal preference.
+Red dot sights have many different reticles, and most of the time, the one that is “best” boils down to your personal preference.

 There are different schools of thought that some are better than others for target acquisition, but I won’t go down that road.